-Additional nformation
+Additional Information

 See the following texts for additional details, usage information, and examples.

 Properties

 HDF5 property lists are used for both static and dynamic user metadata.
 Object creation property lists are static; they are stored with the object and cannot be changed without rewriting that object.
 Object access property lists are dynamic, or transient.
 They must be defined when an object is first created and redefined every time the object is opened; they are not stored.